-Notes: \Job assumptions based on 350 square feet/office employee, 375 square feet/retail employee, 600 square feet/industrial employee.
-Excludes Google office development established in Ordinance O-4809.
+Notes: Job assumptions based on 350 square feet/office employee, 375 square feet/retail employee, 600 square feet/industrial employee.

 (b) Shifting development amounts between land uses identified in Subsection 3.D(2)(a) may be permitted by the responsible official or designee provided the person trips for the preferred alternative are not exceeded and the development impacts identified in the Planned Action SEIS are mitigated consistent with Exhibit B of this Ordinance.